ngorski9/TopoA/README.md

 If ```path_to_vtk``` is a relative path, then it should be relative to ```CMakeLists.txt``` rather, than the ```build``` folder.

+Currently, we do not support Windows.
+Windows users should be able to use TopoA using WSL.

 ## Usage
 Run ```TopoA -h``` for syntax options.
 In this section, we provide additional clarifications.